For Your Eyes Only (magazine)

 For Your Eyes Only was a gaming magazine first published in 1980 by Simulations Publications, Inc., edited by David James Ritchie.

 Contents

-For Your Eyes Only was an expansion of the old FYEO column from Strategy & Tactics magazine, and covers military news: recent actions, possible upcoming developments, technology, and more.
+For Your Eyes Only was a magazine built from the "FYEO" column published previously in Strategy & Tactics magazine, and focused on recent military actions, anticipated developments, and military technology.

 Reception

 Steve Jackson reviewed For Your Eyes Only in The Space Gamer No. 44.
 Jackson commented that "Very few of us need this kind of data [...]
 For those who do, though, FYEO is probably worth the cost.
 Recommended for the professional game designer or well-off modern/future game buff."